kubernetes/community/events/2017/12-contributor-summit/role-of-sig-lead.md

 Eric chang - every sig needs a person doing X,Y, Z. docs, tests, etc. fundamental goals.
 Sig lead has too much to do.
 Formalize roles and fill them with people, especially different people for each role.
 Large sigs have more people to allocate to alt roles.

-Jessie - Can’t have the person who facilitates be unbiased techincally.
+Jessie - Can’t have the person who facilitates be unbiased technically.
 Best solution vs alternative monetary gain.

 Joe -  people as sig leads in name only to game the system as being important